Gammel Køgegård: Clara's Graveyard

 The house is located in a park which is dissected by Køge Å. The park was redesigned with the assistance of C.Th.
 Sørensen in 1967.
 It contains one of the largest collections of rhododendrons in Denmark with many rare varieties.

 East of Køge Å, about half a kilometre from the main building, lies Clara's Graveyard, a family burial ground named after Hans Carlsen's wife Clara Carlsen who died on 26 December 1852.
 It was inaugurated on the occasion of her funeral by titular bishop N. F. S. Grundtvig who had married Hans Carlsen's sister the previous year.
 A crypt was constructed at the site in 1855 which is the resting place of several family members, including Hans Carlsen's sister and Grundtvig.
 The last member of the family to be buried at the graveyard was Emmy Carlsen who died in 1912.

 The park is open to the public every Wednesday, Saturday and Sunday from 14–18.
 Clara's Graveyard is open to visitors on 15 May (Emmy Carlsen's birthday) and 8 September (Grundtvig's birthday) every year, although only by prior arrangement with the estate office.

 Today

 The estate is still owned by the Carlsen-Lange Foundation.
 It covers 625 hectares of forest and 350 hectares of farmland.
 The town of Køge runs a nature school in one of the buildings on the estate.

 There is no public access to the main building which contains a collection of portrait paintings of the estate's owners from the 16th until the 20th century.

 Cultural references

-In episode 16 of the television series, Hammel Køgegaard is used as a location for the home of Jytte's mother, where Alf Thyregod pays her a visit.
+In episode 16 of the television series, Gammel Køgegaard is used as a location for the home of Jytte's mother, where Alf Thyregod pays her a visit.